Vietnamese Banh Mi Sandwich

 - 1 sliced jalapeno for extra heat (optional)

-- For the chicken: Mix the first six ingredients in a baking dish.
+- For the chicken: In a baking dish, mix the fish sauce, lime juice sugar, garlic, jalapeno and salt.
 Add the chicken breasts to the dish, cover, and refrigerate at least 1 hour.
 Longer is better!

 - For the pickled vegetables: Stir the hot tap water and sugar in a medium bowl, until the sugar dissolves.
 Add the vinegar, salt, crushed red pepper, sliced carrots and radishes.
 Cover and refrigerate for at least 30 minutes.

 - Heat the grill to medium.
 Grill the chicken breasts for 5 minutes per side.
-Remove from heat and cover them with foil to rest for 5 minutes.
+Remove from heat and cover the chicken with foil to rest for 5 minutes.
 Open the sub rolls and grill the insides for about 1-3 minute—until toasted.

 - Drain the pickled veggies.
 Slice the chicken into thin pieces.